appcelerator-forks/appcelerator-training.learning-paths/learning-modules/appc.UIUX100/en/deck.md

  });
 ```

-Default units:

-- Android = pixels
-- iOS = dip

 ---

 # Auto' Behaviors

-- You can use Ti.UI.SIZE or Ti.UI.FILL instead of actual height/width value
+You can use Ti.UI.SIZE or Ti.UI.FILL instead of actual height/width value

   - SIZE: fits to contents
   - FILL: fills relative to parent

-- Defaults (if you don't set a height/width)
+Defaults (if you don't set a height/width)

   - Buttons, Labels, ImageView, TextFields and TextAreas = Ti.UI.SIZE
   - Window, View, TableView, WebView = Ti.UI.FILL
   - TableViewRow = FILL for width and SIZE for height